Speaking of HealthWhat to do about dry skinSeptember 22, 2023

-Though 18-year-old Schindler can’t verbalize it, it’s obvious he loves everything about converting a blank canvas into a colorful work of art.
+Though 18-year-old Jake can’t verbalize it, it’s obvious he loves everything about converting a blank canvas into a colorful work of art.
 And it’s in these moments that the focus is on his artistic talents and not on being autistic.

 “He will do facial expressions where he’ll kind of look out of the corner of his eye and grin,” says Schindler’s mom, Christina, explaining how she can tell her son is enjoying himself.
 “I can see that he likes doing it.”

-Schindler, of Colfax, Wis., has been creating abstract art paintings since April and recently donated 10 pieces of art to the Emergency/Urgent Care expansion project at Mayo Clinic Health System – Red Cedar in Menomonie where Jake was born.
+Jake, of Colfax, Wis., has been creating abstract art paintings since April and recently donated 10 pieces of art to the Emergency/Urgent Care expansion project at Mayo Clinic Health System – Red Cedar in Menomonie where Jake was born.

 “We wanted to show people Jake’s abilities, and I wanted Jake to share them with others,” Christina says.
-“And I feel that that was the perfect place.”
+“And I feel that was the perfect place.”

 Mayo Clinic Health System staff welcomed the opportunity to showcase Jake’s art.